Samsung/tizen-docs/docs/application/web/guides/machine-learning/single.md

 ## Invoke

 To invoke the neural network model, you need to create the `TensorsData` instance to pass the input data to the model.
-You can find the details about using `TensorsData` interface in [Tensors Management](./tensors.md) guide.
+You can find the details about using `TensorsData` interface in [Tensors Management](./tensors.md) guide:

 1. Create the `TensorsData` object based on the information from the model: